 Most people remember Muhammad Ali for his lightning fast speed, but he was also 6'4, 220 pounds, had an iron chin, an incredibly durable body and heartfor days.

-Modern Defensive Ends in American Football.
-Players like Julius Peppers and Justin Tuck strike fear into the hearts of many a Quarterback.
+Modern Defensive Ends and Outside Linebackers in American Football.
+Mentioning the names Von Miller, JJ Watt, Khalil Mack, Cameron Wake, Ezekiel Ansah, Jason Pierre-Paul and Justin Houston will strike fear into the hearts of many a Quarterback (and Offensive Tackle).

-By the same token, many linebackers in American football are also lightning bruisers, being both agile and fast as well as hard-hitting and punishing when making a tackle or sack.
-Guys like Ray Lewis and London Fletcher are some of the most diverse defensive players in NFL history, being able to get sacks, forced fumbles, and interceptions.
+By the same token, many inside linebackers in American football are also lightning bruisers, being both agile and fast as well as hard-hitting and punishing when making a tackle or sack.
+Guys like Luke Kuechly, Bobby Wagner, Sean Lee, and Jamie Collins are some of the most diverse defensive players in NFL history, being able to get sacks, forced fumbles, and interceptions.

 Junior Dos Santos, Andrei Arlovski, Mirko Cro Cop and Alistair Overeem.
 All of them are heavyweights who strike faster than a lot of lighter guys.